Best Resume Formats: A Guide for 2023

 Three Resume Formats: The Basics

-There are three resume formats — chronological, functional and combination — and each one serves a different purpose.
-In this guide, you’ll learn the difference between the three, when to use them, and how to make the formats work for you along with tips to create a resume that can get you hired.
+There are three resume formats — Chronological, Functional, and Combination — each serves a different purpose.
+In this guide, you’ll learn the difference and when to use them, how to make the formats work for you, and tips to create a resume that can get you hired.

 Chronological Resume Format

 The chronological resume format is the most common and most known format.
-It prioritizes your work experience by listing it in reverse-chronological order, with your most recent position first.
+It lists your most recent position and hence prioritizes your work experience.

 Chronological